Editor’s Note: This post was originally published in February 2012 but has since been updated for optimal accuracy and relevance.

-Look at the companies you already do business with.
+In order to do this, look at the companies you already do business with.
 What are they buying from you?
-What business need are you meeting?
-What do these businesses have in common?
+What business needs are you meeting?
+What are their common challenges and objectives?
 Do they come from the same industry, the same market, or the same region?

 Know Where They Are

-These options will go into your marketing plan, but they should also be the starting point of a fuller media plan.
-If you've create a customer profile based on who already buys from you, use that profile to find out where similar businesses go to learn about new products and services.
+These insights will inform your marketing plan, but they should also be the starting point of a fuller media plan.
+Use your buyer persona to find out where similar businesses go to learn about new products and services.
 This will help you come up with new venues to market your business - and find new customers.

 Know What They Want

 Think back to how you attracted your first customers.
 Did they visit your website or speak to a sales rep?
 Were they actively looking for your products, or did they want to use a sales incentive?
-How do they buy from you, by web, email, or phone.
-How often do they buy?
+How do they buy from you, and how often do they buy?

 Take the offers, messages, and channels that attracted customers in the past and incorporate them into your new marketing plan, but above all start to devise a content plan around the things that already work for you and select the best ways of editorialising your communications.
 After all, these days you are looking to gain permission to communicate rather than broadcast your sale through a megaphone.

 Know What Works